 8. My Plain Jane (The Lady Janies #2) by Cynthia Hand - cannot wait for this as I adored My Lady Jane.

-9. The Thief (The Queen's Thief #1) by Megan Whalen Turner - read this already and have never been bored by a book before. total snooze fest and a waste of paper, unfortunately.
+9. The Thief (The Queen's Thief #1) by Megan Whalen Turner - read this already and have never been so bored by a book before.
+Total snooze fest and a waste of paper, unfortunately.

 10. Killer (Pretty Little Liars #6) by Sara Shepard - yeah yeah, I know.
 But PLL is like junk food for me, although the last book was pretty boring so I'm just trying to see if I should abandon the series completely.

 So far this is the list of YA books I either read already or planning to read in 2018.
 The list is not definite, as I constantly add things to my TBR list.
 The rest of my time will be focused on reading lots of women fiction, historical fiction and fiction set in different countries - such as Asia, Sweden and Iceland.
 Also, hopefully on working on my own book.